USEFUL INFORMATION FOR DEBTORS WITHOUT ATTORNEY REPRESENTATION

 Application for Waiver of Filing Fee (NOTE: Only for Chapter 7 cases)

-If you are filing a Chapter 7 as an individual (or individual in a jointly filed case) and cannot afford to pay the fee either in full at the time of filing or in installments, then you may request a waiver of the filing fee (Application for Waiver of Filing Fee Form 103B).
+If you are filing a Chapter 7 as an individual (or individual in a jointly filed case) and cannot afford to pay the fee either in full at the time of filing or in installments, then you may request a waiver of the filing fee.

 Complete all items in the application, attach any requested information and sign the application.
 If you and your spouse are filing a joint bankruptcy petition, both of you must provide information as requested and sign the application.

-The court accepts cash, money orders, bank cashier's checks, and traveler's checks from debtors.
-Personal checks, two-party checks, and postdated checks are not acceptable.
-Money orders, cashier's checks, and travelers checks must be made payable to Clerk, U.S. Bankruptcy Court.
-Exact change is required for all fees as no change will be given.
+The court accepts only money orders or bank cashier's checks from debtors.
+Personal checks, two-party checks, postdated checks, and credit/debit cards are not acceptable.
+Money orders and cashier's checks must be made payable to Clerk, U.S. Bankruptcy Court.
 If a petition preparer presents your case for filing, a copy of the petition preparer's driver's license or State of Texas ID Card is required.
 The petition preparer must complete and sign the related section of the petition.
 A Declaration and Signature of Non-Attorney Bankruptcy Petition Preparer and Notice to Debtor by Non-Attorney Bankruptcy Petition Preparer (Form 119) must also be filed.